Termal

 Termal is a town in Yalova Province in the Marmara region of Turkey.
 It is the seat of Termal District.
 Its population is 3,409 (2022).
 It is renowned for its hot springs, Yalova Thermal Baths (Termal).
 It is about 80 km away from Istanbul.
 The huge hot springs complex, lying on a land of about 1.6 square kilometres, is located 12 km away from Yalova.
-There are four hotels in the complex, one of which is an apart.
+There are four hotels in the complex, one of which is an aparthotel.
 There are also five baths which possess historical value.
 The mayor is Hüseyin Sinan Acar (AK Party).